YanxiaQin/TE5primeIsoforms/scripts/README.md

 16_merge_epitope_predictions.py
 ```

 NetMHCpan is used for HLA-I binding prediction, and NetCTLpan is used for complementary prediction of MHC class I pathway presentation.
-The manuscript analysis uses a predefined panel of 48 HLA-I alleles.
+The analysis uses a predefined panel of 48 HLA-I alleles, as listed in Supplementary Table S10.
+The allele panel was selected with reference to a previously published study of HLA haplotype population applicability (Sunwoong P, Rim YA, Sohn Y, Nam Y, Ju JH.
+Exploration of Efficient HLA Haplotypes by Comparing the Proportion of Applicable Populations.
+Cell Transplantation.
+2024;33. doi:10.1177/09636897241283539).

 The scripts prepare peptide inputs, run the prediction tools, parse the corresponding outputs, and integrate peptide-level prediction results for downstream analysis.